tdhi08/portofolio/projects/Keylogger/README.txt

-Run both scripts simultaneously to run program
+Run both scripts simultaneously to run program.
+This one is a bit messy, but it works.